tcash21/SenateCaller/README.md

 * You can also record an mp3 of your voice and play that instead of an automated message. https://www.twilio.com/docs/quickstart/python/twiml/play-mp3-for-caller

 I'm happy to help anyone set this up on their own machine if you need additional help.
 Please help your non-technical friends if you can as well!

+# LEGAL
+You should identify yourself on the call and provide a callback number for them to opt-out.
+Also be careful with the volume of the calls made.